 Risk Framework

-As with any yield-generating DeFi product, there are associated risks with holding OUSD or OETH that are important to understand.
+As with any yield-generating DeFi product, there are risks that are important to understand.
 These risks can be broadly classified into 4 categories:

-OUSD is built on top of other DeFi platforms like Aave and Compound, while both OUSD and OETH use Curve which all add significant smart contract risk.
-We are choosing to work with platforms that have literally billions of dollars of assets under management and have made reasonable efforts to ensure the security of their protocols.
-However, there are no guarantees that the underlying third-party platforms will continue to work as intended, and any failure in an underlying strategy would potentially lead to a loss of funds for OUSD or OETH holders.
+Many of Origin’s products have exposure to other platforms, such as Curve and Morpho.
+We’ve chosen to work with platforms that have a long history of securing billions of dollars of assets and have made reasonable efforts to ensure the security of their protocols.
+However, there are no guarantees that the underlying third-party platforms will continue to work as intended, and any failure in an underlying strategy would potentially lead to a loss of funds for holders of Origin’s yield-bearing tokens or ARM depositors.

 In Ethereum's Proof-of-Stake system, validators put up ETH as collateral to participate in validating transactions and creating new blocks.
-This act is called "staking."
+This is what is known as staking.

 Double signing: Trying to validate two different versions of the truth.